-Now, I’ve also created a list about the best mobile apps for music production which you should definitely check out!
+Now, I’ve also created a list of the best mobile apps for music production which you should definitely check out!

-This is a very simple tuning app that, while not as visually impactful as Guitar Tuna, is very accurate and even shows you the exact frequencies the string is at.
+This is a very simple tuning app which, while not as visually impactful as Guitar Tuna, is very accurate and even shows you the exact frequencies the string is at.

 You can configure it to tune different instruments in loads of different tunings; from guitars in standard- to open G and open A tunings, Banjo, Ukelele, Violing, Viola, Double Bass, and more.